HessaAqeel/ToDo/README.md

 ![Reading List](list.jpg)

+You can use the reading list here:[Reading List](https://hessaaqeel.github.io/ToDo/)

 This project is a reading list where users can add their to-read books and scratch them out of it, they can also clear it entirely from items whenever they're done, this list was built using React.

 ### Tecnologies Used: